 Childcare roles have more formal requirements than most other seasonal positions:

 First aid certification: paediatric first aid is strongly preferred, often required.
-A 1–2 day course from St John Ambulance, Red Cross, or equivalent is sufficient.
+A 1-2 day course from the Red Cross, St John Ambulance, or equivalent is sufficient.

 Childcare qualification: for kids' club and chalet nanny roles:

-• International: CACHE, BTEC, or equivalent vocational childcare qualifications are generally accepted by UK chalet operators
+- International: CACHE, BTEC, or equivalent vocational childcare qualifications are accepted by most employers

 Experience: most employers require a minimum of 6-12 months of childcare experience with under-5s or under-8s (depending on the age group you'll work with).
 Au pair positions are more flexible.

 Language skills: English is the working language at most UK-operated chalet companies.
-French is an advantage (sometimes required) for French resort positions and Club Med roles.
+French is an advantage - and at Club Med and French resort positions, a practical necessity.

 Ski/snowboard ability: not required for indoor kids' club roles, but an advantage.
 Ski school assistant roles require at least intermediate skiing ability.